genomic-medicine-sweden/Twist_Solid/docs/dna_prealignment.md

 # Prealignment
 See the [prealignment hydra-genetics module](https://prealignment.readthedocs.io/en/latest/) documentation for more details on the softwares.
+Default hydra-genetics settings/resources are used if no configuration is specfied.

+## Pipeline output files:
+Only temporary intermediate files created.

 ## Trimming
 Trimming of fastq files is performed by **[fastp](https://github.com/OpenGene/fastp)** v0.20.1.

+### Configuration

 **Resources**